 This is typically the case for someone dealing with a mood disorder.
 If you have a type of anxiety disorder, interacting with the animal could be instrumental in building self-esteem.
 Besides that, participation in an equine therapy program works because it takes you out of your element.
-You have to step out of a comfort zone.
+You have to step out of your comfort zone.

-Similarly, you have to trust that the therapy is worth the effort.
+Similarly, you have to trust that equine therapy is worth the effort.
 As you do so, you begin to relax.
 Because many of the tasks are routine, your mind wanders.
 That’s a good thing.

 You now have time to process the things you learned during psychotherapy.
 Maybe there was a conversation you had with a loved one that you still need to digest.
 Now’s a good time.
-Making plans for a sober future is also something that takes place as you brush a horse.
+Making plans for a sober future is also something that takes place as you brush the horse.